brieweb/saclug.org/content/news/2024-04-18-june-general-meeting.md

 ## Full Stack Development with React

-We will walk through various aspects of the [Full Stack Development with Spring Boot and React](https://www.packtpub.com/product/full-stack-development-with-spring-boot-and-react/9781803234588).
+We will walk through various aspects of the [Full Stack Development with Spring Boot and React](https://www.packtpub.com/product/full-stack-development-with-spring-boot-and-react/9781803234588) using Fedora 40.

 [Examples](https://github.com/PacktPublishing/Full-Stack-Development-with-Spring-Boot-and-React.git)